GolderBrother/blog/blog-vuepress/docs/views/vue/vue-lazyload.md

 </template>

 <script>
-import One from "./one";
+import One from './one';
 export default {
   components: {
-    "One-com": One
+    'One-com': One
   },
   data() {
     return {
-      msg: "Welcome to Your Vue.js App"
+      msg: 'Welcome to Your Vue.js App'
     };
   }
 };